September 23, 2024

 Watch our Co-Founder Christian Kaul explain the Five Rules of ICN live during FIL Brussels:

-The Five Rules of ICN serve as our roadmap for the incredible venture of building a successful cloud ecosystem that can compete on a global scale.
-By focusing on building a diverse ecosystem, starting with storage, targeting B2B markets, utilizing enterprise-level hardware, and overcoming the DePIN verification challenges, we set ourselves up for success in a competitive field.
-These rules are not just guidelines—they are the pillars of a strategy that will lead us through the difficult process of building a true challenger to the giants of the cloud computing industry.
+The "Five Rules of ICN" serve as our guiding principles for navigating the complexities of the cloud computing industry.
+By focusing on building an ecosystem, prioritizing storage, targeting B2B markets, using enterprise-level hardware, and addressing verification challenges, ICN sets itself up for long-term success and innovation.
+These principles are not just rules—they are the pillars of ICN’s strategy for becoming a true challenger to the cloud computing industry giants.

 Talk to our Experts